Bart Gets Famous: Plot

 Bored on a class trip to a box factory, Bart escapes to the nearby Channel 6 TV studio, where he encounters Krusty the Clown.
 Bart swipes a Danish intended for Krusty, who fires his assistant over the missing pastry.
 Bart steals a Danish from Kent Brockman and gives it to Krusty, who is so grateful that he makes Bart his new assistant.

-The cast members treat Bart badly, and he receives no credit for his work.
+The cast members treat Bart badly, and he receives no meaningful credit for his work.
 When they use him as a gofer to deliver their lunches, a lactose-intolerant Sideshow Mel becomes sick.
-Bart is given an opportunity to be on the show and replaces Mel in a skit, but accidentally knocks over several stage props.
+Bart is given an opportunity to be on the show and replaces Mel in a skit, but he accidentally knocks over several stage props.
 Dumbstruck by the cameras and onlookers, he says, "I didn't do it."
 The audience erupts with laughter.
 As Bart and Krusty are leaving the studio, they both realize Bart has instantly become famous.
 He is now known as "The 'I didn't do it' kid".
 Krusty claims the rights to Bart and has him appear in more sketches, and his catchphrase is used as a marketing gimmick and a line of merchandise.

-Bart at first enjoys the fame, but soon he gets tired of being a one trick pony and people asking him to "just say the line".
+Bart at first enjoys the fame, but soon he gets tired of being a one-trick pony and people asking him to "just say the line".
 During an interview on Late Night with Conan O'Brien, he tries to expand his repertoire, but O'Brien grows impatient and makes him repeat the catchphrase.
 Bart wants to quit show business, but Marge persuades him to continue performing because he makes people happy.
 After Bart delivers his catchphrase in another of Krusty's skits, the audience reacts with boredom, so Krusty ditches him.

 Marge gives Bart a box of memorabilia to help him remember his brief fame.
 When Lisa is relieved he is again just her brother instead of "a one-dimensional character with a silly catchphrase", the Simpson family—joined by Barney, Mr. Burns, Ned and Nelson—recite their respective catchphrases.
 They all expectantly look at Lisa; however, she does not have a catchphrase.
 Unamused, Lisa says, "If anyone wants me, I'll be in my room."
 Homer replies, "What kind of a catchphrase is that?"